Ask any serious road cyclists, which is the most excellent looking saddle bag around, and half the time, you’ll get a

 At one glance on the Silca Premio Seat Roll, you’ll see the attention to details that goes into it.

 Silca took into consideration the major pain points of a typical saddle bag and improved on it with innovative features.
 It’s nothing like the saddle bag that you and I know.

-It’s designed as a compartmentalised tool roll with 3 storage pockets.
-It measures xxx and weighs
+It’s designed as a compartmentalized tool roll with 3 storage pockets.

 To fully appreciate the uniqueness, there are 2 features that stood out.

 - Waved Canvas.
 It’s made of highly water-resistant waved canvas which will keep the saddle bag contents dry unless you’re riding in a very heavy downpour.